tnichols217/notes/APBiology/5/Notes/Investigation/Chi-Squared Analysis.md

 ## Conclusion
 With a 95% confidence level, and 5 degrees of freedom, the $\chi^2$ result of either 4.4 or 4.518 are insignificant to the threshold of 9.49, and fails to reject the Null Hypothesis that the MnMs' colors are equally assorted.

+# Additional Practice Problems
+1. In pea plants, green color (G) is dominant to albino (g).
+If we cross two pea plants that are heterozygous for color, what would be the expected phenotype ratio of the offspring?
+Do the Punnett square and write the phenotypic ratio in the space below:

+2. 2